ReportSep 14, 2022

 On the AfriNuke podcast, Geotech director Dr. David Bray discusses how technological trends of democratization relate to nuclear weapons, network devices, information sharing, and space.

-Dr. David A. Bray is a distinguished fellow with the Atlantic Council’s GeoTech Center.
+Dr. David A. Bray was a distinguished fellow with the Atlantic Council’s GeoTech Center.
 He has served in a variety of leadership roles in turbulent environments, including bioterrorism preparedness and response from 2000-2005, time on the ground in Afghanistan in 2009, serving as the non-partisan executive director for a bipartisan National Commission on R&D, and providing leadership as a non-partisan federal agency senior executive.
 He accepted a leadership role in December 2019 to incubate a new global Center with the Atlantic Council.

 He also provides strategy to both boards and start-ups espousing human-centric principles to technology-enabled decision making in complex environments.
 He was also named a senior fellow with the Institute for Human-Machine Cognition in starting in 2018.
 Business Insider named him one of the top “24 Americans Who Are Changing the World” under 40 and he was named a Young Global Leader by the World Economic Forum for 2016-2021.
 From 2017 to the start of 2020, David served as executive director for the People-Centered Internet coalition chaired by Internet co-originator Vint Cerf, focused on providing support and expertise for community-focused projects that measurably improve people’s lives using the internet.